scaleapi/llm-engine/docs/index.md

 It is also difficult to maintain over time as new models are released and new techniques for both inference and fine-tuning are made available.

-LLM Engine is a Python library, CLI, and Helm chart that provides everything you need to serve and fine-tune foundation models, whether you use Scale's hosted infrastructure or do it in your own cloud infrastructure using Kubernetes.
+LLM Engine is a Python library and Helm chart that provides everything you need to serve and fine-tune foundation models, whether you use Scale's hosted infrastructure or do it in your own cloud infrastructure using Kubernetes.